Tax Law and CollectionsFailure To File

 I know the law, I know your rights, and I know how to effectively deal with the IRS.
 I can help you.

-At Coggins Law, P.C., I can help you minimize civil penalties, limit your criminal exposure and avoid IRS collections proceedings.
+At Coggins Law Office, I can help you minimize civil penalties, limit your criminal exposure and avoid IRS collections proceedings.

 Visit Tax Law and Collections Related Pages